The-Chaos-Consortium/chaos-and-conquest/docs/backgrounds/thief.md

 It’s a truth universally acknowledged that a town with a rat problem must be in want of a catcher.
 And, oh dear, there’s a lot of rats out there.

 ***Equipment***
-- A staff adorned with dead rats, the mark of your trade - d6 dmg
+- A staff adorned with dead rats, the mark of your trade - d6 damage
-- A dinky yet ferocious dog - 3 stamina, 6 STR, 8 DEX, 10 WIL, 8 ML, Bite d6 dmg
+- A dinky yet ferocious dog - 3 stamina, 6 STR, 8 DEX, 10 WIL, 8 ML, Bite d6 damage
 - Flute

 ***Talents***: Stealth, Traps, Animals